MnkDude/KiddieGuardNew/README.md

 # KiddieGuardNew

-KiddieGuard is a parentalcontrol app.
+KiddieGuard is a parental control app(https://en.wikipedia.org/wiki/Parental_controls).
 It having options for blocking apps, wifi, bluetooth with multiple options.
 Also app used history can be viewed through this.
 Provided multiple language support English & Tamil(for my native people).